peiyade/proj-pde-notes/README.md

 # PDE Reading Notes Workspace

 This repository hosts a modular LaTeX setup for collecting PDE (partial differential equations) reading notes.
-Each note compiles on its own while also slotting into a master `ctexbook` volume for aggregated exports.
+Each note compiles independently while also contributing to a master `ctexbook` volume.

 ## Layout